Ishitaagarwal00/model_engineering/README.md

 ## **Objective**

-To develop a machine learning-based tool to classify breast tumors as benign or malignant with an F1-score exceeding 0.95 while integrating interpretability techniques for actionable insights.
-Additionally, predictions are stored in a PostgreSQL database hosted on **Neon**, and a data drift detection mechanism runs monthly to retrain the model if drift is detected.
+To develop a machine learning tool to classify breast tumors as benign or malignant, targeting an F1-score greater than 0.95.
+The tool will incorporate interpretability techniques for actionable insights, implement a system for storing predictions, and include a monthly data drift detection mechanism to trigger model retraining when drift is detected.

 ---